cooper/wikifier/doc/language.md

 ## Syntax

-The Wikifier source language is [parsed hierarchically](parsing.md).
+The wikifier source language is [parsed hierarchically](parsing.md).
 In other words, the source is divided into components (called [blocks](#blocks)) which then are responsible for parsing their inner contents.
 The master parser is concerned only with the most basic syntax: